MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench

 \subsection{Online Evaluation Environment}

 MAS-Bench is built on a dynamic Android platform to evaluate mobile agent performance on complex tasks comprehensively.
 Unlike static benchmarks, which are often limited to fixed datasets, our platform enables the real-time assessment of agents' capacity to select and utilize shortcuts intelligently.
-This dynamic approach moves beyond simply verifying task outcomes, focusing on the agent's decision-making process in live scenarios.
-To ensure real-world relevance, the benchmark incorporates a suite of widely used Android applications covering diverse daily-life scenarios.
-All evaluations are conducted on a standardized emulator to ensure fairness, eliminating confounding factors such as device variations and environmental inconsistencies.
+To guarantee reproducibility, we employ a snapshot-based reset mechanism that restores the environment to a consistent initial state after each task, and utilize dedicated test accounts to isolate real-world side effects (detailed in Appendix~\ref{app:environment_control}).